muut/riotjs-admin/README.md

-TODO
-- source documentation
-- Backend to make more sense
-- jslint
+### Riot.js demo

+This is a demo single-page application made with Riot.js.
+It's a generic skeleton for an administration panel that shows the core concepts of modular client side development.

-## Features
+### Features
-- actually something useful (for you to fork)
+- actually something useful, just fork it and extend it to your needs
+- plain and minimal UI
 - login / logout (reloading), always a challenge
-- session management
+- session management basics
 - small: ~7.5kb minified, including Riot (3kb gzipped)
-- one global variable only: admin
 - optional caching of data
-- uncluttered pages (UI wise), no nested views
 - no big customer listings, search does the job

-## Modular
+### Modular architecture
+- one global variable `admin` to build modules
-- modules included ui/*.js, api/*.js in no specific order
+- modules can be included in no specific order(ui/*.js, api/*.js)
-- can be renamed/removed/modified on the fly and concat works.
+- each can be renamed/removed/modified on without breaking the app
 - backend agnostic
-- maintainable / team
+- maintainable / good for multiple developers

-## Extendable
+### Extendable
-- real API: admin().load("customers")
+- Real API: try for example `admin().load("customers")` on console
-- events to hook
+- Documented methods *and* events
-- promise interfaces on api calls
+- Promise pattern for more fluent error handling
-- admin(function), white labeling: use app name to extend instead of a framework name
+- Use app name to extend instead of a framework name: `admin(callback)`

-## Future
+### Future
+- real backend (firebase, hosted server, to be decided...)
-- realtime
+- realtime channel
-- more tests
+- tests for both UI and API layer